Why are we still putting whales and dolphins in small tanks for entertainment?

 - Attacks – frustration can cause captive whales and dolphins to attack each other and sometimes trainers and members of the public.

-- Repetitive behaviors – in confinement, whales and dolphins may swim endlessly in circles, lie on the floor of the tank for many hours, chew on the sides of the pool, and repeat the same patterns of behavior.
+- Repetitive behaviors – in confinement, whales and dolphins may swim endlessly in circles, lie on the floor of the tank for many hours, chew concrete and metal structures, and repeat the same patterns of behavior.

 - Dorsal fin collapse – orcas kept in tanks spend most of their time swimming in endless circles, causing their tall dorsal fins to collapse to one side.
-Dorsal fin collapse happens to 1% of wild orcas.
-100% of captive male adult orcas have collapsed dorsal fins.
+Dorsal fin collapse has been observed in 1% of wild orcas.
+100% of captive adult male orcas have collapsed dorsal fins.

-- Drugs – some parks give captive whales and dolphins tranquilizers to relieve stress.
+- Drugs – some parks give captive whales and dolphins tranquilizers to relieve the stress they are feeling, and many are on antibiotics and other treatments for chronic health issues.

 How your support can help